vanderoffice/CA-Strategy/04-funding-implementation.md

 ---

 > **Document Summary:** This document describes the California Breakthrough Modernization Fund structure.
-For the phased implementation roadmap, see [Implementation Roadmap](appendices/10-implementation-roadmap.md).
 For governance structure, see [Governance Model](02-governance-model.md).
 For talent development, see [Talent Development](03-talent-development.md).

 ---